dot-and-box/dot-and-box/README.md

 In a typical **DABL* program first you define controls like dots and boxes and then number of steps affecting their state e.g. changing their position or color

+### Define a control
+To draw a dot or box beyond specifying control type you might have to set it attribute values.

+#### common attributes
+Controls support number of attributes which are mostly self describing like:
+- **id** - unique id of control - mandatory
+- **at** - control start location - optional - default: (0,0)
+- **text** - control text - optional - default: empty string
+- **size** - control size - optional - default:depend on control type
+- **visible** - is control visible - optional - default: true
+- **selected** - is control selected - optional - default: false
+- **color** - background color of control - optional - default: value from internal color table selected by: len(controls) modulo len(color_table)

 ### define a dot

 Dot is the simplest thing you can show with Dots and Boxes language.